 What is DHX30

-DHX30 is a neurodevelopmental disorder with severe motor impairment and absent language.
+DHX30 is a neurodevelopmental disorder characterized by severe motor impairment and absent language.
 Also known as NEDMIAL, it is caused by de novo missense mutations in the DHX30 gene.

 global developmental delays